Joan Murrell Owens: Research

+In a 1989 interview, Owens described how she understood the meaning and impact of her work,“As a scientist, I tend to think all knowledge is important—even for the sake of knowledge,” Owens observes.
+“Many people don’t look at it that way.
+You ask me the question, ‘What is this research on deep water solitary corals good for?’
+Well, it’s not going to make anybody rich; it’s not going to be a cure for cancer; it’s not going to lead to anything like that.
+But it’s knowledge.
+It’s information.
+It’s information, in particular, that provides insights into our ‘last frontier,’ the Earth’s oceans.
+I don’t think you should ever turn your back on extending man’s understanding of his world.
+You can’t foresee where that knowledge might lead.
+The more man knows, maybe the better he’ll behave in terms of preserving his world, and the more he might see an analogy that he can use for himself.”

 Teaching

 Owens taught for two years at the University of Michigan's Children's Psychiatric Hospital.
 She later joined the faculty of Howard University in Washington, D.C. in 1957, there she specialized in teaching remedial English.
 During the 1960s, she moved to Newton, Massachusetts and designed programs for teaching English to educationally disadvantaged students at the Institute for Services to Education.
 Later, this work influenced the Upward Bound program of the United States Department of Education.

 Joan Owens transferred to the biology department of Howard in 1992 when the department of geology and geography was phased out, and retired from full-time work in 1995.